Skip to content

 2.3 The Eight Contradiction Types

-S.A.M. recognizes eight distinct contradiction patterns.
+Prosoche recognizes eight distinct contradiction patterns (the 8-type contradiction taxonomy, formerly S.A.M.).
 See Contradiction Taxonomy for full treatment.

 CodeTypeCore Problem